By Dr. Marilyn Price-Mitchell

 How do we change this trajectory and improve children’s well-being?

-A recent study, Kindness Counts(link is external), conducted by researchers from the University of British Columbia and the University of California, Riverside, broke new ground by showing the benefits derived by tweens when they were taught happiness-increasing strategies.
+A recent study, Kindness Counts, conducted by researchers from the University of British Columbia and the University of California, Riverside, broke new ground by showing the benefits derived by tweens when they were taught happiness-increasing strategies.

 For a month, several hundred 9-11 year-olds performed and recorded three acts of kindness each week for anyone they wished.
 Another several hundred kept track of three pleasant places they visited during the week.